wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/hl7-transport-parameters.md

          transport.hl7.BuildInvalidMessages
       </td>
       <td>
-         When transport.hl7.ValidateMessage is set to false, you can set this parameter to handle invalid messages.</br></br> When this parameter is set to true, builds a SOAP envelope with the contents of the raw HL7 message inside the element.
+         When transport.hl7.ValidateMessage is set to false, you can set this parameter to handle invalid messages.</br></br> When this parameter is set to true, it builds a SOAP envelope with the contents of the raw HL7 message inside the element.
       </td>
    </tr>
    <tr>